We're continuing to transition to the new health regions.

 - improving governance and accountability

-The implementation of this proposal will keep the voices of patients and service users at the centre of health regions’ design.
+The implementation of this proposal will keep the voices of patients and service users at the centre of health regions’ design and implementation.

 Communications